Stewart Hosie: Political career

-After his election to the House of Commons as the Member for Dundee East in 2005, Hosie was appointed the SNP Spokesperson for Home Affairs and Women, positions which he held until 2007.
+Following his election to the House of Commons as the Member for Dundee East in 2005, Hosie was appointed the SNP Spokesperson for Home Affairs and Women, positions which he held until 2007.
 He was also appointed SNP Spokesperson for the Treasury.
 In 2010, he was appointed Deputy Leader and Chief Whip of the SNP Westminster Group.

 In the Commons, Hosie became an outspoken critic of the Welfare Reform Act 2012.

 However, in 2014, Hosie and most of his SNP colleagues missed a vote on repealing the bedroom tax – the most controversial aspect of the legislation – despite the SNP making opposition to the policy a central part of its campaign for a yes vote in that year's independence referendum.
-Labour said: “Far from standing up for Scotland, the SNP have stayed at home and let Scotland down.”
+Labour said: "Far from standing up for Scotland, the SNP have stayed at home and let Scotland down."

 He has taken an interest in the Prudential Regulation Authority.
 He sits on the Commons Treasury Select Committee.
 Hosie is known for his support and representation of charities, including the anti-sectarian charity Nil By Mouth, children's charity the Smart Play Network, and humanitarian organisation Islamic Relief.
 He is also a member of the All Party Parliamentary Friends of the Baháʼí.

-SNP Deputy leadership bid, 2014
+SNP deputy leadership bid, 2014

 Following defeat in the 2014 Scottish independence referendum, Scottish National Party leader and First Minister of Scotland Alex Salmond announced his resignation as SNP leader and First Minister of Scotland.

-In the aftermath of his resignation, a leadership bid was launched, and SNP Deputy leader Nicola Sturgeon stood down to stand for leader, triggering a Deputy leader contest.
+In the aftermath of his resignation, a leadership bid was launched, and SNP deputy leader Nicola Sturgeon stood down to stand for leader, triggering a deputy leader contest.

 The results of the election were announced at the SNP's Autumn conference on 14 November 2014, with Hosie polling 42.2%, Keith Brown on 34.2% and Angela Constance on 23.5% in the first round of the single transferable vote election.
 In the second round, Hosie was elected after getting 55.5% of votes following the elimination of Constance.
 Turnout was 55% of SNP members.

 Electoral history

-First standing for election to the House of Commons at the 1992 general election in Kirkcaldy, he later stood for both the Westminster and Scottish parliament.
+First standing for election to the House of Commons at the 1992 general election in Kirkcaldy, he later stood for both the Westminster and Scottish Parliament.
 He contested Kirkcaldy again at the 1997 general election, and also contested Kirkcaldy (Scottish Parliament constituency) at the 1999 Scottish Parliament election.
-At the 2001 general election, he contested Dundee East and reduced Labour's majority from 9,961 votes at the previous election to 4,466 votes. and was eventually elected on 2005 general election, gaining the seat from Labour.
+At the 2001 general election, he contested Dundee East and reduced Labour's majority from 9,961 votes at the previous election to 4,466 votes. and was eventually elected at the 2005 general election, gaining the seat from Labour.
 Hosie retained the seat with an increased majority at the 2010 general election.
+Hosie announced in June 2023 that he would stand down at the 2024 general election.